SimenB/stylint/README.md

 ### cssLiteral (default: false, boolean)
-By default stylint ignores `@css` blocks.
+By default Stylint ignores `@css` blocks.
 If set to true however, it will throw a warning if `@css` is used.

 Example if true: `@css` will throw a warning